 By Karen Davis, Managing Editor

 Online backgammon on the USBGF Circuit is a wonderful way to meet and test your skills against top players from around the world.
-In this issue I profile Argentina’s Fernando Neumark, winner of the USBGF Masters Divisional IX.
+The issue includes profiles of Dmitriy Obukhov and Walt Smith, winners of USBGF online tournaments, both of whom made the transition from chess to backgammon, as well as social player Genna Cowan.
+Supplementing his Hall-of-Fame duties, Robert Stoller gives us an insightful profile of Ed Sawyer, winner of the first USBGF Advanced Divisional.

 Check out the live and online tournament rankings and master points, Prime Clubs, upcoming events, and Get in the Game!